dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 The functional products are re-encapsulated and presented as the components of DCV.

-### DynamsoftCameraView
+### DCVCameraView

-`DynamsoftCameraView` is the UI component that includes the full feature of DCE.
+`DCVCameraView` is the UI component that includes the full feature of DCE.
 When using the DCE-powered camera view, users can add the following configurations to the view:

 - Control the camera (open/close).
 - Change the Basic properties of the camera such as resolution, focus points.